ntolimieri/krill-phyto/README.md

 3) + s(phyto,k=3)") )

 -   Build AIC and Sanity table.
 -   Including iid and phyto tends to cause sanity problems (expected)
 -   Then run cross-validation.

+## diat_diatDino models (diatom/dinoflagelate ratio distributions)

+- file contains some negative values ~ 20; deleted because they cause fitting issues.

+# diatom only models

+# dinoflagellate only models
+- ran base models for QQplots with spatial and spatiotemporal fields -- difficulty with most models.
+Dropping spatial field allows fit with good Sanity outputs but QQplots for most distributions pretty marginal.

 # Notes to self

-2025-07-29 Testing distributions for diat_diatDino ratio.
+**2025-07-29** Testing distributions for diat_diatDino ratio.
 There are several below zero number that mess up QQplots.
 Might delete them.
+20 in total.